#VanderpumpRules Restaurant Designer #NickAlain Unveils A Sketch Of #TomTom

 Fans of Vanderpump Rules remember the episode in Las Vegas where Tom Sandoval and Tom Schwartz met with Nick Alain, Lisa Vanderpump, and Ken Todd to choose light fixtures for Tom Tom.
 Lisa Vanderpump’s vision for Tom Tom was industrial-romantic with a touch of steampunk, and it looks like Nick Alain delivered, says Bustle.

-Tom Tom is scheduled to open by the end of May, beginning of June at the lastest.
+Tom Tom is scheduled to open by the end of May, beginning of June at the latest.
 Tom Sandoval and Tom Schwartz have had a hand in making many of the decisions for the staff of Tom Tom, like uniforms for the bartenders and the waiters.

 And even though Tom Tom is a partnership between Lisa Vanderpump and the two guys named Tom, visitors should be able to still enjoy a Pump-tini and LVP Sangria any night of the week.